133-43 37th Avenue

-Biang!is a progeny of the Xi'an Famous Foods located in Flushing.
-The restaurant is trendy and is known for their Biang noodles which are uniquely made by being pulled and whacked against a counter.
-They serve authentic Chinese food like beef stomach skewers, chicken and lamb skewers, wheat gluten sausages, various sauces, salads etc. You will have a variety to choose from the menu and it all comes at a low price.
-Biang!is friendly, modern and within your budget for good Chinese food.
-They accept only cash.
+Biang! is a progeny of Xi'an Famous Foods in Flushing.
+The restaurant is trendy and is known for their Biang noodles which are uniquely made by being hand-pulled and whacked against a counter.
+They serve authentic Chinese food like beef stomach skewers, chicken and lamb skewers, wheat gluten sausages, various sauces, salads and dumplings.
+You will have a variety to choose from the menu and it all comes at a low price.
+Biang! is friendly, modern and within your budget for good Chinese food.

 Tianjin Dumpling House is located inside the Golden Shopping Mall, and it is your destination for budget-friendly, delectable Chinese food.
 Dumplings are their forte and at Tianjin, the Pork with Cabbage Dumplings, Lamb with Squash Dumplings, Broccoli Dumplings, Pig Ears and Beef Tenderloin come recommended.
 This is a small set up, hence take-outs are encouraged but there are a few seats that can accommodate solo diners.
 After a long shopping haul, the steamy goodness of these dumplings are nothing less than a spa for your tummy, try it to believe it!